Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Introduction

 In another direction, one can replace the functions $\cos$ and $\sin$ by more general functions.
 A standard framework is then the following model of random orthogonal polynomials, for which we can give a similar statement. \begin{theorem} Let $(a_k)_{k\geq 0}$ be an iid sequence of standard Gaussian variables.
 Let $(P_k)_{k\geq 0}$ be a sequence of orthogonal polynomials associated with a measure $\mu$ on the line, and let $[a',b']$ be an interval.
 We assume that the measure $\mu$ and the interval $[a',b']$ satisfies the hypotheses of \cite[Thm.~1.1]{Do21}.
 Let $Z_n$ be the number of zeros on $[a',b']$ of the process

-Then the conclusion of Theorem \ref{Theorem1} and its Corollary \ref{Cor4} holds. \end{theorem}
+Then the conclusion of Theorem \ref{Theoremter1} and its Corollary \ref{Corter4} holds. \end{theorem}

-The expectation, the variance and a central limit theorem for this model have been very recently studied with the method of chaos in \cite{Do21}.
+The expectation, the variance and a central limit theorem for this model have been very recently studied with the Wiener chaos expansion method in \cite{Do21}.
 Here again, we extend this result by determining the asymptotics of higher cumulants and thus higher moments.
-As already discussed after the previous statements above, from the cumulants asymptotics established in Theorem \ref{Theorem3}, we can also deduce concentration around the expected number of zeros and as well as a rate of convergence in the associated CLT, these two last results cannot be obtained with the Wiener chaos method.\jump
+As already discussed after the previous statements above, from the cumulants asymptotics established in Theorem \ref{Theoremter3}, we can also deduce concentration around the expected number of zeros and as well as a rate of convergence in the associated CLT for the (non-standard) metric of moments.\jump

 At last, we extend known results about the number of zeros of a stationary Gaussian process on a growing interval, establishing in particular a CLT under the sole square integrability of the associated correlation function and its derivatives. \begin{theorem} Let $f$ be a stationary Gaussian process with $\CC^\infty$ paths and covariance function $r$.
 For $R>0$ we define $Z_R$ to be the number of zeros on $[0,R]$ of the process $f$. \begin{itemize} \item If the covariance function $r$ and its derivatives are in $L^2(\R)$, then for all $p\geq 2$